phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000.md

 - Phoenix-RTOS loader does not appear:
-  - When booting using SD card: Make sure that a proper `BOOT.bin` file is placed on the card, and it's in a binary format (right click → properties):
+  - When booting using SD card: Make sure that a proper `BOOT.bin` file is placed on the card, and that it's in a binary format (right click → properties):

       <img src="_images/zynq7000-problems-file-type.png" width="400px">